|Northfield, New Hampshire|

 Early Skiing Attempts at Bean Hill

 Prior to the construction of the Highlands, Bean Hill was home to an alpine ski trail named the Bean Hill Trail.
-Though the constructed in the CCC trail building decade of the 1930s, it is unknown if the organization was involved with the Bean Hill Trail.
+Though constructed in the CCC trail building decade of the 1930s, it is unknown if the organization was involved with the Bean Hill Trail.
 The trail may have been later incorporated into the western side of the Highlands ski area.

 Plans for a lift served ski area on Bean Hill were developed in 1965, however interested parties were unable to obtain adequate funds.
 Around this time, the Elliott family began surveying the area.
 A longtime salesman for Scott and Williams Knitting Machine Company, Robert Elliott had also developed summer cottages on Sandogardy Pond in Northfield.
 In August of 1967, the non-profit Northfield Development Corporation was founded by locals.
-With the company established, $160,000 in Small Business Administration loans were able to be obtained for the development of a ski area on Bean Hill.
+With the company established, $160,000 in Small Business Administration loans were obtained for the development of a ski area on Bean Hill.
 In October of 1967, Highland Ski Area, Inc. was created.